Assess Your Positive & Negative impacts

 Impact Materiality made measurable

-Impact Materiality assessments are the basis of any sustainability strategy and governance.
+Impact Materiality assessments form the foundation of effective sustainability strategy and governance.
 We combine quantitative approaches with feasible stakeholder input to assess the positive and negative impacts of your organization on society and the environment.

-This ensures that your impact materiality assessment is not just compliant (if relevant), but meaningful.
+This ensures that your impact materiality assessment is not just compliant but meaningful.
 It helps you prioritize actions, allocate resources, and communicate with confidence.

-Under CSRD, not only missing out material impacts, but also the reporting on non-material topics is non-compliant.
+Under CSRD, both missing material impacts and reporting immaterial topics is non-compliant.
 We help you get it right – what to focus on – and go beyond.